AI Use Cases/Manufacturing

 Automated Deal Desk Pricing in Manufacturing

 AI deal desk pricing in manufacturing is an automated quoting system that ingests live ERP, MES, and SCADA data to calculate feasible pricing and delivery windows at the moment a custom order is requested.
-It is operated by sales teams at discrete manufacturers running high volumes of custom quotes, replacing the manual loop between sales reps and production planning.
-The system models real plant floor constraints-machine capacity, BOM availability, labor shifts, material lead times-so every quote reflects actual cost and fulfillment risk rather than conservative guesswork.
+It is operated by sales teams at contract and discrete manufacturers running high volumes of custom quotes, replacing the manual loop between sales reps and production planning.
+The system models real plant floor constraints - machine capacity, BOM availability, labor shifts, material lead times - so every quote reflects actual cost and fulfillment risk rather than conservative guesswork.

 The Problem